tytydraco/microroot/README.md

 Alpine Linux provides rootfs tarballs for a variety of architectures at around 2.6 MB when GZIP compressed.
 Unfortunately, the use of musl as the C library breaks proprietary binaries that were compiled against glibc, resulting in a less portable container.
-MicroRoot attempts to be match the benefits of Alpine Linux, being lightweight and compressed, while also compiling against glibc.
+MicroRoot attempts to match the benefits of Alpine Linux, being lightweight and compressed, while also compiling against glibc.
 The finished product is a portable container at almost the same size as Alpine Linux, with the ability to execute glibc binaries.